 Names

 The name that you call the birth parents/relatives when talking to your child is usually the best name to use in the letter.
 However, it is up to you how you refer to yourself.
 You may wish to sign your letters off with ‘[child’s name] and family’ or ‘[child’s name] and adoptive family’.
-Remember, if you have changed the name of your child after adoption, always refer to him/her by his pre-adoption name in all letterbox correspondence with the birth family, as this is how they will know them.
+Remember, if you have changed the name of your child after adoption, always refer to them by their birth name in all letterbox correspondence with the birth family, as this is how they will know them.

 Addresses